pydata/pandas-datareader/docs/source/remote_data.rst

 Through the
-`Alpha Vantage <https://www.alphavantage.co/documentation>`__ Time Series endpoints, it is possible to obtain historical equities data for individual symbols.
+`Alpha Vantage <https://www.alphavantage.co/documentation>`__ Time Series endpoints, it is possible to obtain historical equities and currency rate data for individual symbols.
 For daily, weekly, and monthly frequencies, 20+ years of historical data is available.
 The past 3-5 days of intraday data is also available.

 The following endpoints are available: